akoncsugit/R-ReportAutomation/README.md

-# Predicting Number of Shares from Online News Popularity Data with Automated Reports
+# Automating Reports for Predicted Number of Shares from Online News Popularity Data
 ### Ashley Ko and Sergio Mora

 This repo is used to generate prediction of the number of shares based on data from [online news popularity data set](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity) for each of the six `data_channel_is_*` (`lifestyle`, `entertainment`, `bus`, `socmed`, `tech`, and `world`).
 The libraries required for this project are `knitr`, `rmarkdown`, `caret`, `tidyvers`, `corrplot`, and `tree`.